Rafael Orozco Maestre

 Rafael José Orozco Maestre (March 24, 1954 – June 11, 1992) was a Colombian singer of vallenato music.
 He was one of the major representatives of Colombian popular folk music and was lead singer and co-founder, alongside fellow accordionist Israel Romero, of the vallenato group Binomio de Oro de América, which was very popular in Colombia, Mexico and Venezuela.

 Orozco was born in Becerril, Cesar.
 He was assassinated by gunmen in front of his house in Barranquilla, Atlántico, during his daughter's 15th birthday party (quinceañera).
 It is believed the assassins were hired by a drug lord whose wife or girlfriend was obsessed with Orozco.
-It has been alleged that Orozco had a sentimental relationship with a young woman named Maria Angelica Navarro Ogliasti, identified as the girlfriend of Medellin Cartel hitman Jose Reinaldo Fiallo, who was himself murdered on November 1992 on orders of Pablo Escobar.
+It has been alleged that Orozco had a sentimental relationship with a young woman named Maria Angelica Navarro Ogliasti, identified as the girlfriend of Medellin Cartel hitman Jose Reinaldo Fiallo, who was himself murdered in November 1992 on orders of Pablo Escobar.

 Biography

 Early years

 Orozco grew up in the small town of Becerril close to Valledupar.
 As a child he sold water that he collected in the Maracas River together with his donkey "El Ñato".
 He initially wanted to be an accordionist like his father.
 He attended High School at the Colegio Nacional Loperena in Valledupar.